-To say I come from a humble background would be the understatement of the century.
-My family lived on a meager budget held together by sporadic pay, and food stamps.
-To help out I started working at the tender age of 12.
-At 10 years old, my dad walked out on my mother, my 6 month old sister, and me, making me the man of the house.
+To say I come from a humble background would be an understatement.
+My family lived on a meager budget, supplemented by sporadic pay and food stamps.
+At 10 years old, my dad walked out on my mother, my 6-month-old sister and myself, making me the man of the house.
 I had to grow up that day – and fast.
+To help make ends meet, I started working at the tender age of 12.

 As I got older, I focused on working hard, smart, and making as many connections as I could to get me and my family out of our dire situation.
 I don’t know where or when the lesson clicked, but I knew that the only way out would be through community, connection, and compassion.

-While some in similar circumstances would (understandably) be held back by a scarcity mindset, I had so little to lose that I could only see up.
-Every person I met represented an opportunity.
-An opportunity to grow my network, to show that I could work hard and add value to that person’s life.
+While some in similar circumstances would (understandably) be held back by a scarcity mindset, I had so little to lose that I could only forward.
+Every person I met represented an opportunity to grow my network and demonstrate that I could work hard and bring value to their life.
 I saw each person as another connection that could lead me to bigger and better things.
-I made sure to never leave an opportunity to waste.
+I made sure to never leave an opportunity wasted.

-I joined the Army National Guard to help pay for school and learned indispensable life and professional skills.
-I’ve never been one to march to anyone else’s drum – so being forced to fall in line day in and day out wasn’t easy.
+In my youth I often found myself in situations that pegged me as the outsider, first in the military and then in a fraternity.
+After high school I joined the Army National Guard to help pay for college, where I learned indispensable life and professional skills.
+I’ve never been one to march to anyone else’s drum, so being forced to fall in line day in and day out wasn’t easy.
 However, these experiences helped make me who I am today and they are dues I was happy to pay.

-Luckily, my fraternity brothers helped me see a perspective I didn’t expect: awe of the fact that I worked for every single thing I had.
-So, while I was feeling envious of them, it turns out, they were feeling the same about me.
+Luckily, my fraternity brothers helped me see a perspective I didn’t expect: awe that I worked for every single thing I had.
+So while I was feeling envious of them, it turns out they were feeling the same about me.
 This lesson took me nearly 15 years to truly understand.

 What’s the point of telling you all of this?
 To show you that the place you start doesn’t have to be the place you end up.
-If you’re willing to make connections, work your rear end off, and see the world from another point of view (even if that requires putting yourself in uncomfortable situations like being an outsider), then you too can reach that place you really want to be.
-Not just the place that feels attainable.
+If you’re willing to make connections, work your rear end off, and see the world from another point of view (even if that requires putting yourself in uncomfortable situations like being an outsider), then you too can reach a place you really want to be and not just the place that feels attainable.

-After college, I obtained work through a temporary staffing firm – but I quickly turned that opportunity into something else.
-I enjoyed working for the staffing firm because it placed me in many positions with many different types of companies.
+After college, I obtained work through a temporary staffing firm, but quickly turned that opportunity into something else.
+I enjoyed working for there because it placed me in a variety of positions with many different types of companies.
 This allowed me to learn a lot along the way.
-However, I also had a lot of friends who also needed similar opportunities – so I started to refer them to the staffing firm.
+However, I also had a lot of friends who needed similar opportunities – so I started to refer them to the staffing firm.
 As I did, I met more and more people who would benefit from this connection and I shifted my focus to helping as many people as I could.

-I began to see the value my networking gave to my friends (connections to post-college work), the value it brought to the staffing firm (much-needed candidates/temps) and the value it brought to me (commission for every recruit I sent), I realized that I could earn a living from doing something I love and that I’m good at.
+I began seeing the value my networking provided to my friends (connections to post-college work), the value it brought to the staffing firm (much-needed candidates/temps) and the value it brought to me (commission for every recruit I sent), I realized that I could earn a living from doing something I love and that I’m good at.
 That’s how I got to where I am now.

 I was able to succeed by combining what I was naturally suited for with my passion to help others.
-Yes, there were bumps along the road (including an economic crash that had me rebuilding all over again) but I kept going.
-As time went on, I stopped viewing “doing well” as something that amounts to a certain paycheck.
-Instead, I learned that to truly do well, I must do good.
+Yes, there were bumps along the road (including an economic crash that had me rebuilding all over again), but I kept going.
+As time went on, I stopped perceiving “doing well” as something that amounts to a certain paycheck and instead realized that to truly do well, I must do good.

-I believe that there are many chapters in our lives and with them come different priorities and focuses.
-I’ve gone from having nothing to having everything and I’m on a new chapter that’s entirely focused on giving back.
+I believe there are many chapters in our lives and with them come different priorities and focuses.
+I’ve gone from having nothing to having everything and now I’m on a new chapter that is entirely focused on giving back.